 - The whole process generally takes 10 to 15 minutes.

-- You are then given an envelope with the marriage license which is then given to your wedding officiant.
+- The court clerk will supply you with an envelope containing the marriage license which should go to the wedding officiant.

 Most officiants then mail you a copy of a certified marriage license.
 Clarify this with your officiant before the ceremony.

 Ask when to expect your marriage licenset and how many you get.
 I have found that couples should ask for at least three certified copies.
 Using them for name change, social security , insurance and driver license.